 a rebirth of wonder

 --“I Am Waiting” by Lawrence Ferlinghetti (from Coney Island of the Mind, 1958).

 Lawrence Ferlinghetti is the greatest Public poet America has in the second half of the 20th century.
-Poet, novelist, playwright, travel writer, bookseller and publisher of the revered City Lights Books press, Ferlinghetti wasn’t a dry academic composing intangible lines of verse about impossible metaphysics.
-His feet were on ground along with those of his fellow citizens, trudging and grunting along that road, a man with an unshakeable belief that the world can be made better even although a “perfect one” seems beyond our reach.
+Poet, novelist, playwright, travel writer, bookseller, and publisher of the revered City Lights Books press, Ferlinghetti wasn’t a dry academic composing intangible lines of the verse about impossible metaphysics.
+His feet were on the ground along with those of his fellow citizens, trudging and grunting along that road, a man with an an unshakeable belief that the world can be made better even although a “perfect one” seems beyond our reach.
 He wrote to his reader’s ear, seeming less to intone from the deadness of the page and more to speak to you directly.
 “In Goya’s Greatest Scenes”, one of his best-known poems from his landmark 1958 poetry collection A Coney Island of the Mind we hear the unique voice again, leaning over to our ear and remarking sotto voce:

 In Goya’s greatest scenes we seem to see

 the people of the world